-The 24 to 30-inch-long, stiff, bright green leaves have spiny tips and margins (Fig. 1).
+The 24 to 30-inch-long, stiff, bright green leaves of the species have spiny tips and margins (Fig. 1).
+Because this cultivar has no spines and variegated or stripped leaves, it is well suited for planting in the landscape.
+Each leaf has a wide green band down the center with a band of yellow on either side.
 Leaves arise from a tight rosette.
 Pineapples are often planted for their tropical appearance and as a horticultural novelty.
 The fruit appears on top of a central stalk after a year or more.